TL;DR

 The Crucial Distinction: Acute vs. Chronic Conditions

 It is vital to understand that standard UK private medical insurance is designed to cover acute conditions.
-An acute condition is a disease, illness, or injury that is likely to respond quickly to treatment and lead to a full recovery.
+An acute condition is a disease, illness, or injury that is likely to respond quickly to treatment and lead to a recovery.
 Examples include joint replacements, cataract surgery, or hernia repairs.

 PMI does not cover chronic conditions.
 A chronic condition is an illness that cannot be cured but can be managed with medication and therapy.
 Examples include diabetes, asthma, arthritis, and high blood pressure.
 The day-to-day management of these conditions will remain with your NHS GP.
 Similarly, any pre-existing conditions you have before taking out a policy are typically excluded.